Criminal Conspiracy Defence Solicitors

 What is an indictable only offence?

-In the UK, an indictable only offence is one which has to be tried by indictment (in other words, by jury) in the Crown Court.
-Criminal conspiracy offences are indictable only offences, which means those accused of them have to be tried in court.
-Such crimes carry potentially high sentences, which means a defence lawyer's expertise is required to pursue a favourable outcome.
+In the UK, an indictable only offence is one which must be tried by indictment (in other words, by jury) in the Crown Court.
+Most are indictable only, meaning those accused of them must be tried in court.
+Such crimes carry potentially high sentences, which means a Conspiracy Solicitors expertise is required to pursue a favourable outcome.

 What type of criminal conspiracy offence could I be charged with?